5 Cyber Tips from a Local Leader in Information Security

 Tip #1: Avoid using checks for making payments

-Personal checks contain sensitive information, such as one’s name, bank account number, routing number and in some cases even address.
-Armed with a checking account number and bank routing number, criminals can create blank checks using an online checkbook retailer and write checks from the checking account.
+Personal checks contain sensitive information, such as one’s name, bank account number, routing number, and in some cases even address.
+Armed with a checking account and bank routing number, criminals can create blank checks using an online checkbook retailer and write checks from the checking account.
 So, stop using checks to make payments.
+There are so many good alternatives these days.
+Online merchants such as RazorPay and PayPal are secure and help you make safe online transactions.
+Especially if you’re spending a lot of money online, on sports betting or gambling, then you should only use safe websites.
+These can be found by googling ‘PayPal casinos UK‘ or something along those lines.
+However, if you must still use checks, then consider a few things to prepare.
 When using checks, set an online banking auto alert on the checking account for all check payments.
 This allows account holders to catch check fraud early and alert the bank.
 Using electronic payment mechanisms and, whenever possible, using a credit card for payment allows more time to flag fraudulent transactions and reduce the risk of losing money.

 Tip #2: Don’t provide a SSN just because it was asked for